linoyh/Final-project-8200dev-course/README.md

 attached to templates directory which contain index.html - our frontend to present the project nicely in the browser activate 3 scripts:
+####* sftp_csv.py-
-* sftp_csv.py- takes all the csv files fron the remote course machine into the db container
+takes all the csv files fron the remote course machine into the db container
-* attendance.py -the main backend script -
+####* attendance.py-
+the main backend script - sum all attendance duration for identical users shown with differant names in all the csv files, calc the % of appearance for each user, write the final csv file to a db table.
+####* import_csv_to_db1.py -
-* import_csv_to_db1.py - import the final csv file - the final result of the attendance script to the db
+import the final csv file - the final result of the attendance script to the db

 #### .env file
-contain  environment variables for all the scripts and logics
+Contain  environment variables for all the scripts and logics

+#### deploy.sh
+Usage: deploy.sh [test|prod]

+This script deploys the project to test and prod servers creating final-project dir on the test or prod server via ssh copy docker-compose.yaml file to machine final-project dir using scp ssh to the $machine (test ot prod) and bring the application up check if the current server is test. if does copy the test.sh script to the project dir and runs it